ballerina-platform/ballerina-dev-website/learn/cli-commands.md

 </tr>
 <tr>
 <td class="cCommand">push</td>
 <td class="cDescription">Upload a module to Ballerina Central.
+For more information, see <a href="/learn/how-to-publish-modules">How to Publish a Module</a>.
 </td>
 </tr>
 </table>